Traveling on Official Business – 41 C.F.R. Chapter 304

 Generally, your official travel must be paid with appropriated funds.
-However, under certain circumstances, DOI or your office or bureau may be reimbursed for your travel expenses by a non-Federal source.
+Under certain circumstances, however, the Department or your bureau/office may accept in-kind travel benefits from a non-Federal source on your behalf, or the Department or your bureau/office may be reimbursed for your travel expenses by a non-Federal source.

 Travel Expense Acceptance - 31 U.S.C. § 1353